 Tenet 2.
 It’s all about People

-Businesses and organisations get obsessed with their to-do-lists, and the multitude of ideas that come from the planning events, developing new products, implementing new systems and so on…action orientation, important things to do.
+Businesses and organisations get obsessed with their to-do-lists.
+The multitude of ideas that come from the planning events, developing new products, implementing new systems and so on.
+This action orientation leaves us with lots of important things to do.

 The revenue streams of the business are your customers, your customers paying for what they value from you.
 People connecting with the value you deliver.
 And people connecting with the people within your business.
 All this, however, is often forgotten among the high level of busy-ness.